docker/awesome-compose/README.md

     [Install Docker Desktop](https://www.docker.com/get-started)
   * Linux: [Install Docker](https://www.docker.com/get-started) and then
     [Docker Compose](https://github.com/docker/compose)
-* Download some or all of the samples in the `samples` directory
+* Download some or all of the samples from this repository.

 ### Running a sample